chhuang-one/sqxclib/doc/Sqdb.md

 	}
 ```

-Use C++ function to get multiple rows of "migrations" table
+Use C++ language to get multiple rows of "migrations" table

 ```c++
 	Sq::XcValue   *xc_input = new Sq::XcValue();